-AHOT 5220 Introduction to Occupational Therapy (2:2:0,F) Introduction to key terms and concepts used in occupational therapy practice.
+HPOT 5220 Introduction to Occupational Therapy (2:2:0,F) Introduction to key terms and concepts used in occupational therapy practice.
 Course includes self-paced learning and testing for medical terminology.
 This course introduces students to OT professional practice, OT framework, and prepares them for learning theoretical foundations and performing activity analysis.
 Student levels of learning in this course focus on knowledge and comprehension.
-ISBN 978-1-61711-638-4; 978-0-8036-3573-3
+ISBN: 978-1-61711-638-4; 978-0-8036-3575-3

-AHOT 5226 Professional Development in Occupational Therapy(2:2:0,F)

-Students will identify current policy issues in the various contexts in which occupational therapy services are provided and how to advocate for the profession.
+HPOT 5226 Professional Development in Occupational Therapy (2:2:0,F) Students will identify current policy issues in the various contexts in which occupational therapy services are provided and how to advocate for the profession.
 Students will be introduced to the grant writing process and benefits of securing a grant.
 This course will address ongoing professional development and responsibilities including the benefits of professional state and national organizations.
 Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, synthesis, and evaluation.
-ISBN 978-1-55642-819-7
+ISBN: 978-1-61711-638-4

-AHOT 5227 Introduction to Clinical Reasoning (2:2:0,F) This course focuses on the exploration of illness and/or disability experiences from the perspectives of the individual, healthcare professional, and society.
+HPOT 5227 Introduction to Clinical Reasoning (2:2:0,F) This course focuses on the exploration of illness and/or disability experiences from the perspectives of the individual, healthcare professional, and society.
 Students will examine the influences of culture, poverty and ethics on disability through conditional and interactive reasoning using case studies and personal reflection.
 Student levels of learning in this course focus on knowledge/comprehension, and application.
-No text is required for this course.
+No text required.

-AHOT 5307 Psychosocial Intervention in Occupational Therapy (3:3:0,F)

-This course introduces students to concepts and methods for providing individual and group-based intervention for persons with mental illness and persons experiencing psychosocial stressors.
+HPOT 5307 Psychosocial Intervention in Occupational Therapy (3:3:0,F) This course introduces students to concepts and methods for providing individual and group-based intervention for persons with mental illness and persons experiencing psychosocial stressors.
 Topics will include, but are not limited to: crisis intervention, therapeutic use of self, specific intervention strategies (i.e. stress management, relaxation, living skills training, etc.), group dynamics, types of groups, and group protocol development.
 Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.
-ISBN 9780803617049 occupation-based theories, frames of references, and treatment approaches utilized in occupational therapy practice.
-Student levels of learning in this course focus on the following: knowledge/comprehension, application, analysis, synthesis, and evaluation.
-ISBN 9781556425738
+ISBN: 978-0-8036-1704-9